 Check the clutch fluid level in the reservoir (manual transmissions only).
-Add Genuine NISSAN Brake Fluid or equivalent DOT 3 fluid up to the MAX line (A).
+Add Genuine NISSAN Super Heavy Duty Brake Fluid or equivalent DOT 3 fluid up to the MAX line (A).
 If fluid must be added frequently, the system should be checked by a NISSAN dealer.

-WINDOW WASHER FLUID RESERVOIR
+WINDSHIELD-WASHER FLUID RESERVOIR

-Fill the window washer fluid reservoir periodically.
-Add window washer fluid when the low window washer fluid warning light comes on.
+Fill the windshield-washer fluid reservoir periodically.
+Add windshield-washer fluid when the low windshield-washer fluid warning light comes on (if so equipped).

-To fill the window washer fluid reservoir, lift the cap off the reservoir tank and pour the window washer fluid into the tank opening.
+To fill the windshield-washer fluid reservoir, lift the cap off the reservoir and pour the windshieldwasher fluid into the reservoir opening.

 Add a washer solvent to the washer for better cleaning.
-In the winter season, add a windshield washer antifreeze.
+In the winter season, add a windshieldwasher antifreeze.
 Follow the manufacturer's instructions for the mixture ratio.

-Refill the reservoir more frequently when driving conditions require an increased amount of window washer fluid.
+Refill the reservoir more frequently when driving conditions require an increased amount of windshield-washer fluid.